engaref2000/dart_stream/README.md

 ## Getting Started

-this project git some clear point on
-1- Stream and function
+this project cover some point on Stream and function listen() sumStream() listenWithException()
-listen()
-sumStream()
-listenWithException()